dwaxweiler/Mensa-Battle/README.md

 released under The MIT License, see LICENSE.txt file for more details

+developed in winter term 2012 / 2013 at Saarland University

 Mensa Battle is based on the PHP framework [Symfony](https://symfony.com/) 2.1.1 Standard Edition.

 ## Setup